 Splunk deployment can be of two type’s standalone and distributed.

 |Relation||Hadoop passes the result sets to Splunk||Collection of data and processing will be done by Hadoop, visualization of those results and reporting will be done by Splunk.|

 |Benefits/features||Hadoop identifies the Insights in the raw data and helps business to make good choices.

-This has been a guide to Hadoop and Splunk, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Hadoop vs Splunk.
+Here we have discussed Hadoop vs Splunk head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –